Shopify/hydrogen-v1/docs/components/cart/cartprovider.md

 The `CartProvider` component creates a context for using a cart.
 It creates a cart object and callbacks that can be accessed by any descendent component using the `useCart` hook and related hooks.
 It also carries out any callback props when a relevant action is performed.
-For example, if a `onLineAdd` callback is provided, then the callback will be called when a new line item is successfully added to the cart.
+For example, if an `onLineAdd` callback is provided, then the callback is called when a new line item is successfully added to the cart.

 The `CartProvider` component must be a descendent of the `ShopifyProvider` component.

-You must use this component if you want to use the `useCart` hook or related hooks, or if you would like to use the `AddToCartButton` component.
+You must use this component to use the following:

+- The `useCart` hook or related hooks

+- The `AddToCartButton` component

 ## Required access scopes

-The `CartProvider` component requires the following [Storefront API access scopes](https://shopify.dev/api/usage/access-scopes#unauthenticated-access-scopes):
+The `CartProvider` component requires the following Storefront API [access scopes](/api/usage/access-scopes#unauthenticated-access-scopes):

 - `unauthenticated_read_customers`
 - `unauthenticated_write_customers`